-A survey of the history of western art and architecture from late nineteenth century to contemporary times.
+A A survey of the history of western art and architecture from late nineteenth century to contemporary times.
+Explore the work of the Impressionists like Monet and the Cubism of Picasso to the modern artwork of Jackson Pollock.
 HU

-ART 221 Watercolor I 1-5 (11-44/22)The study of water color painting from still life and nature with an introduction to the materials and techniques of watercolor painting HP
+ART221Watercolor I1-5(11-44/22)The study of water color painting from still life and nature with an introduction to the materials and techniques of watercolor paintingHP

-ART 222 Watercolor II 1-5 (11-44/22)
+ART 222 Watercolor II 1-5 (11-44/22) A continuation of the study of water color painting from still life and nature with the materials and techniques of water color painting.
+Prerequiste: ART 221 or instrucotr's permission HP

-The study of water color painting from still life and nature with an introduction to the materials and techniques of watercolor painting.
+ART 223 Watercolor III 1-5 (11-44/22) Advanced water color painting is an emphasis upon the student's artistic growth and the development of his or her own style and voice using watercolor techniques and materials.
+Prerequisite: ART 221 and 222 or instructor permission.
 HP

-ART 223 Watercolor III 1-5 (11-44/22)Advanced water color painting is an emphasis upon the student's artistic growth and the development of his or her own style and voice using watercolor techniques and materials.
-Prerequisite: ART 221 and 222 or instructor
+ART 230 Painting/Drawing Workshop

-ART 230 Painting/Drawing Workshop (22-44/22)2-5 A workshop class designed to allow experimentation with 2D media such as pencil, charcoal, pastels, watercolor, acrylic paint.
+2-5 (22-44/22) A workshop class designed to allow experimentation with 2D media such as pencil, charcoal, pastels, watercolor, acrylic paint.
 Prerequisite: None but studio class such as drawing or painting recommended HP

-ART (44/22)231, 232, 233 Oil Painting I, II, III 5 Introduction to the materials and techniques of oil painting.
-Painting from still-life and nature as well as creative composition.
-(F,S) HP
+ART231Oil Painting I5(44/22)Introduction to the materials and techniques of oil painting.
+Painting from still life and nature using creative compositions.HP